Soviet cruiser Molotov: World War II

 Molotov was laid down at the Marti South, Nikolayev on 14 January 1937, launched on 4 December 1939 and was completed on 14 June 1941.
-As the only ship in the Soviet Navy with radar Molotov remained in Sevastopol for the initial period of Operation Barbarossa to provide air warning.
+As the only ship in the Soviet Navy with radar, Molotov remained in Sevastopol for the initial period of Operation Barbarossa to provide air warning.
 The advance of German troops into the Crimea in late October 1941 forced her to transfer to Tuapse where she continued to provide air warning.
 However, the ship did bombard German troops near Feodosiya with nearly 200 180 mm shells on 9 November before returning to Tuapse.
 Molotov helped to carry the 386th Rifle Division from Poti to Sevastopol between 24 and 28 December 1941.
 While off-loading troops on 29 December her stern was damaged by German artillery and she shelled Axis positions in retaliation, firing 205 180 mm and 107 100 mm shells.
 The ship evacuated 600 wounded upon her departure on 30 December.

 Molotov reprised her role as a transport during the first week of January.
 Her bow was damaged during a heavy storm in Tuapse when she was thrown against the jetty on 21–22 January 1942.
 The ship spent most of the next month under repair, although her bow could not be straightened; the residual damage reduced her speed by several knots.
 She made a number of bombardment sorties in support of Soviet troops on the Kerch Peninsula until 20 March when she returned to Poti for more permanent repairs.
 On 12 June Molotov transported 2998 men of the 138th Rifle Brigade to Sevastopol, shelling German positions while unloading.
 She evacuated 1065 wounded and 350 women and children as she departed.
 On 14–15 June the ship returned, carrying 3855 reinforcements in company with other ships, bombarded German positions again, and evacuated 2908 wounded and refugees.
-On 2 August, while returning from another bombardment mission near Feodosiya, 20 m of her stern was blown off by Heinkel He 111 torpedo bombers of 6./KG 26 acting in concert with Italian MAS torpedo boats.
+On 2 August, while returning from another bombardment mission near Feodosiya, 20 m of her stern was blown off by Heinkel He 111 torpedo bombers of 6./KG 26 acting in concert with Italian MAS motor torpedo boats.
 The damage reduced her speed to 10 kn and Molotov had to be steered by her engines.
 Molotov was under repair at Poti until 31 July 1943 and used the stern of the incomplete Chapayev-class cruiser Frunze, the rudder of the incomplete cruiser Zheleznyakov, the steering gear from the cruiser Kaganovich and the steering sensor from the submarine L-25.
 The loss of three destroyers to German air attack on 6 October 1943 resulted in Stalin's order that forbade the deployment of large naval units without his express permission; this meant the end of Molotov's active participation in the war.